Kathleen Hanna: Activism and impact

 Hanna contributed the piece "Gen X Survivor: From Riot Grrrl Rock Star to Feminist Artist" to the 2003 anthology Sisterhood Is Forever: The Women's Anthology for a New Millennium, edited by Robin Morgan.
 The riot grrrl genre, to which Hanna was central, has been credited as a historical site for the empowerment of women by such documentaries as The Punk Singer, which credits Hanna with having molded many tenets of third-wave feminism.

 In 2009, the Fales Library at New York University created a Riot Grrrl Collection which focuses on the early formation of the Riot Grrrl movement, and has a series of zines, art pieces, photography, video, music, journals, and more.
 Some of Hanna's solo work, along with zines that she has created with Bikini Kill and other collaborators are also included.
 The Bikini Kill archive is also available online.

 In a 2014 interview with Amy Middleton of Australian webzine Archer, Hanna stated that she supported marriage equality.
 Hanna also noted that while on tour with Le Tigre, she met teenagers who had told her of starting LGBT groups and gay/straight alliances in their high schools; she said, "Hearing that made me feel so hopeful for the future".
 In the same interview, Hanna stated she was saddened by trans-exclusionary feminist movements, and appeared to support transfeminism.
 Previously, critics had suggested Hanna was trans-exclusionary for having performed at the Michigan Womyn's Music Festival in 2001 and 2005, which had a policy of exclusively allowing "womyn-born-womyn" into the event.

 In 2018, Hanna started "Tees 4 Togo", a project which sells t-shirts with drawings of Hanna's friends such as Kim Gordon, Patton Oswalt, Joan Jett, and Chuck D, along with artists such as Sarah Larnach, Adee Roberson, and Hannah Lucy.
 100% of the proceeds go to the non-profit Peace Sisters, which helps fund local girls' school tuition costs in Dapaong, Togo.
 The cost of one $40 shirt funds an entire school year for a student.

 Personal life

-Hanna was identified as bisexual in a 1993 Out article, while a 2013 Pride.com article described her as "a vocal ally of the gay community".
-In 2006, Hanna married Adam Horovitz of the Beastie Boys.
-Hanna and Horovitz were reported in 2024 to be living in Pasadena, California, with their ten-year-old son.
+Hanna identifies as bisexual in a 1993 Out article, while a 2013 Pride.com article described her as "a vocal ally of the gay community".

+Hanna met rapper Adam Horovitz of the Beastie Boys in 1995, at a concert where their respective bands were playing.
+They began dating after his separation from Ione Skye and married in 2006.
+Hanna and Horovitz adopted a son in 2013.

-Hanna suffered from Lyme disease for six years before it was correctly diagnosed.
-The disease forced her to enter a three-month course of treatment in 2014, resulting in canceling live performances with her band the Julie Ruin.
+Hanna suffered from Lyme disease for six years before it was correctly diagnosed, resulting in repeated seizures.
+The disease forced her to take a break from performing and enter a three-month course of treatment in 2014.
 In 2013 in Bust magazine she revealed that Horovitz "took care of me throughout the whole thing."
 By June 2015, she described herself as in remission.